Information for tenants

 The Social and Affordable Housing Fund (SAHF) is a NSW Government fund developed to support affordable housing.
 The SAHF provides funding for the delivery of accommodation services through organisations like Home in Place.

-Tenants are required to pay rent towards social housing, however typically at a much lower rate than they would pay in the private market.
-Community Housing is primarily self-funded, however organisations like Home In Place can access government grants and funding to provide more services and increased access to housing supply through development and headleasing programs.
+Tenants are required to pay rent for social housing, however this is typically at a much lower rate than they would pay in the private market.

 Market rent is the rent someone would likely pay for a similar property in the private market.